 Goose Gossage came to the Yankees as their closer.
 He intimidated with his Fu Manchu and blazing fastball.
 He was inducted into the Hall of Fame.

 Graig Nettles made breath-taking plays at third base.
 He was known for both his glove and his wit.
 He coined the phrase, "Bronx Zoo."
 Cy Young winner Sparky Lyle used it as the title of his book.
-When Lyle was traded, Nettles said it was "Cy Young and Sayonara."
+When Sparky was traded, Nettles said it was "Cy Young and Sayonara."

 The Dodgers have been the Yankees' great National League rival.
 They have met in the World Series 11 times.
 The Yankees are 8-3.